djeada/Databases-Notes/notes/01_introduction_to_databases/02_types_of_databases.md

 Strengths include:

-- **Relationship-Centric Queries**: Efficient traversal of connected data.
+- The **relationship-centric query capabilities of graph databases** enable efficient traversal and analysis of connected data.
-- **Flexible Data Modeling**: Easily represent complex networks.
+- **Flexible data modeling is a key advantage**, allowing for the seamless representation of complex networks and relationships.
-- **Performance**: Optimized for queries over relationships.
+- **Performance is highly optimized**, particularly for queries that involve navigating relationships between data points.

 #### Limitations

-- **Niche Applications**: Best suited for specific use cases involving relationships.
+- **Applications can be niche**, as graph databases are most effective for specific use cases centered around relationships and connections.
-- **Complexity**: May require learning new query languages like Cypher.
+- **Complexity may arise**, often requiring users to learn specialized query languages such as Cypher for effective use.

 ## Choosing the Right Database